 \subsubsection{Estimate of $\mathcal{N}_{R,2}$}

-We proceed as in generic case and reduce things to estimating \eqref{muR2est3}.
+We proceed as in the generic case and reduce things to estimate \eqref{muR2est3}.
 From \eqref{eq:lastterm} we get

 where the last inequality follows from the estimates \eqref{locdecinftyng} and \eqref{eq:locl2ngf}, also applied to $u_-$.
-This concludes the estimate of $\mathcal{N}_{R,2}$, thus of the regular part of the nonlinearity $\mathcal{N}_R$, and gives Lemma \ref{pro:weightmain} in the non-generic case.
+This concludes the estimate of $\mathcal{N}_{R,2}$, thus of the regular part of the nonlinearity $\mathcal{N}_R$, and gives Proposition \ref{pro:weightmain} in the non-generic case.